AdnaanH/countries-webpage/README.md

 - Individual country detail pages with detailed information.
 - Popup showing random facts about the selected country.
 - Fully responsive design for all devices.
+- Dynamic country descriptions generated using the `generateRandomCountryDescription` utility.

 ---